Julian-sun/Surveillance_Network_Indigenous_Mobility/README.md

 If you use or adapt this work, we kindly ask that you cite our publication:

-Minding the Gap in Sentinel Surveillance Networks: An Analysis of Brazilian Indigenous Areas

 1 - Oliveira, J. F., Vasconcelos, A. O., Alencar, A. L., Cunha, M. C. L. S., Marcilio, I., Barral-Netto, M., & Ramos, P. I. P. (Year).
 Minding the Gap in Sentinel Surveillance Networks: An Analysis of Brazilian Indigenous Areas.
 Journal Name, Volume(Issue), Page Numbers.